Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 kubectl describe po | Select-String ^Name:,^Status:,^IP:
 ```

-Cool now let's have a look at our orange service.
+Cool now let's have a look at our orange service (don't forget to apply the resource first).

 ```powershell
 kubectl describe service orange